Overview of IRC Section §351 and Contributing Property

 Are you considering establishing a corporation?
-Perhaps you have thought about putting in property as consideration for your interest while another member would like to contribute cash.
-You may even find yourself in a situation where a third person would like to contribute his services in exchange for an interest in the corporation.
-Each of these situations can have major tax consequences so you must plan ahead to maximize the benefit of the formation.
-This article has been drafted by a Denver Business Attorney and Denver tax attorney to provide information related to the contribution of property when you form a corporation.
+Perhaps you have considered contributing property as consideration for your interest while another member would like to contribute cash.
+You may even find yourself in a situation where a third person would like to donate his services in exchange for an interest in the corporation.
+Each of these situations can have significant tax consequences, so you must plan to maximize the benefit of the formation.
+This article was drafted by a Denver Business Attorney and Denver tax attorney to provide information related to the contribution of a property when you form a corporation.

-Keep in mind that simply contributing property to a corporation does not eliminate the gain completely nor create a step up in basis, similar to §1014.
-Rather, the tax consequences will linger in the background until any realized gains or losses must be recognized in the future.
-There are many requirements that must be met and if any one is not met, the whole transaction may trigger immediate tax consequences.
+Many requirements must be met, and the whole transaction may trigger immediate tax consequences if the conditions are not met.
+Remember that simply contributing property to a corporation does not eliminate the gain nor create a step-up basis, similar to §1014.
+Instead, the tax consequences will linger in the background until any realized gains or losses must be recognized in the future.

-Section 351 of the Internal Revenue Code applies only to the contribution of property, which does not include services.
-However, there are exceptions but you must be careful when creating a corporation with someone who plans to provide any type of services as their interest.
-In fact, the contribution of services may completely ruin a §351 transaction, depending on the value.
+Section §351 of the Internal Revenue Code applies only to the contribution of property, which does not include services.
+However, there are exceptions, but you must be careful when creating a corporation with someone who plans to provide any services in their interest.
+The contribution of services may completely ruin a §351 transaction, depending on the value.

-Members must also acquire, under Section §368(c) of the Internal Revenue Code, control on formation of the corporation.
-This requires that the members who are contributing the property possess 80% of the voting power and 80% of shares of all other classes of stock issued by the corporation.
+Under Section §368(c) of the Internal Revenue Code, members must also acquire control of the corporation’s formation.
+This section requires that the members contributing to the property possess 80% of the voting power and 80% of shares of all other classes of stock issued by the corporation.

-Additionally, the nonrecognition portion of Internal Revenue Code Section §351 applies only to situations where the members receive solely stock for their interest.
+Additionally, the non-recognition portion of Internal Revenue Code Section §351 applies only to situations where the members receive solely stock for their interest.
 However, in cases where members receive boot, or something other than stock, in exchange for their contribution, they may recognize gain or loss.
-Receiving something other than stock does not always ruin the §351 transaction entirely, but it may trigger gain or loss, which could defeat the entire purpose of the transaction.
+Receiving something different than stock does not always ruin the §351 transaction entirely, but it may trigger profit or loss, which could defeat the entire purpose of the transaction.

 Liabilities also create issues with IRC Section §351 transactions where the corporation assumes the debt.
-It is not uncommon to have machines or other equipment that carry a note or other obligation used as consideration for one’s interest.
-As mentioned above, the courts did not want to discourage taxpayers from transferring property to a corporation simply because it was encumbered by a liability.
-Rather, the whole purpose of §351 was to encourage entity formations.
+It is not uncommon to have machines or other equipment carrying a note or obligation to consider one’s interest.
+As mentioned above, the courts did not want to discourage taxpayers from transferring property to a corporation simply because a liability encumbered it.
+Instead, the whole purpose of §351 was to encourage entity formations.

-As a general rule, if liabilities are incurred on property for legitimate business purposes, then these too will not trigger gain or loss upon formation.
-Rather, the liabilities will be accounted for in the member’s basis in the corporation.
-However, there is an exception where the liabilities exceed the basis in the property.
+As a general rule, if liabilities are incurred on a property for legitimate business purposes, these will not trigger gain or loss upon formation.
+Instead, the penalties will be accounted for on the member’s basis in the corporation.
+However, there is an exception where the liabilities exceed the basis of the property.
 Under §357(c), there will be gain recognition, but only to the extent that the liabilities exceed the basis.

 You can contact The McGuire Law Firm to speak with a Denver Business Attorney or Denver Tax attorney.
-720-833-7705 or John@jmtaxlaw.com
+Call us at 720-833-7705 or John@jmtaxlaw.com